mortea15/tbl06/README.md

 # musicMASH (working name) - Node/Sails :sailboat:

 ## About
-_musicMASH_, a cross-service search application to browse music through SoundCloud, Spotify, and YouTube.
+_musicMASH_, a cross-service search application to browse music through SoundCloud, Spotify, and YouTube, as well as get lyrics from MusixMatch

 Repository for a group project in the course ISQA-4380 at the University of Nebraska Omaha